ariele82/Maven-backend/README.md

 encryption.algorithm=AES
 👉 Alternatively, you can update AppConfig and EncryptionUtil to change the file paths.

+Register an admin user:
+Use POST /api/register/user
+Enter username: "admin", password: "password123"

+Log in:
+Use POST /api/auth/login
+The token will be automatically saved in the variable {{token}}

+Test protected APIs:
+Use the categories, products, and orders APIs
+Each request will automatically extend the token’s lifetime by 15 minutes

+Register additional users (if needed):
+Use POST /api/register/user to create operators

+Delete test users:
-🗄️ Database
+Use DELETE /api/register/user/{username} to clean the database 🗄️ Database
 The schema and sample tables are provided in:
 📄 create_database.sql